legal aid

 Legal Services Commission of South Australia

 Official website of the South Australian Legal Services Commission (LSC) which was established in 1977 to increase access to justice by providing free legal advice and legal aid to people who cannot afford private legal representation.
-The website explains the role of the LSC and gives guidance to claiming legal aid including a downloadable application form (in PDF).
+The website explains the role of the LSC and gives guidance on claiming legal aid.
 There is also information on the Legal Advice Service, courses run by the LSC and a link to the online Law Handbook.
 A reference guide on applying for legal aid is provided for legal practitioners.

 Law Centres Federation